 We grow and evolve the collection in response to global cultural shifts, changing curriculum and student body, and evolving artistic and museum practices.

-All of our collection data is available on GitHub.
+All of our collection data is available on GitHub and on Google Sheets.
 Students, faculty, researchers, artists, and others can download metadata and thumbnail images for the entire collection.
 These open-access resources provide a real-world data set for teaching statistics, computer science, and data visualization.
 They transform the collection into an object of study in its own right, a primary source for projects in digital humanities.

 The WALLS (Williams Art Loan for Living Spaces) collection is designed by students, for students.
 Its 128 works of art leave the museum each semester to take up residence in student dorm rooms.

 In 2007, Red Rock Studio, Hong Kong gifted twenty-seven artworks dating from the later twentieth century to 2004.
 The group represents a range of styles, featuring artists who created these works during a time of extraordinary cultural transformation in China.

 With the largest collection in the world of works by the brothers Charles and Maurice Prendergast, we are a primary center for the study of these American artists in a transatlantic context of the nineteenth and early twentieth centuries.

 We began our strong tradition to collect public art in 1965.
 Since then, the Class of 1961 established a fund in 2010 to continue our commitment to acquire and display sculptures and installations across campus, including a 30-foot work by George Rickey.
 The campus is also home to commissions by Jenny Holzer and Louise Bourgeois.